 The Board of Education fills a vacancy by either appointment or election.
 The Board uses this checklist for guidance when it must fill a vacancy by appointment.
 Some items contain guidelines along with explanations.
-For more information, see Vacancies on the School Board, published by a committee of the III.
-Council of School Attorneys, and available at: www.iasb.com/law/vacancies.cfm.
+For more information, see Answers to FAQs: Vacancies on the Board of Education, published by a committee of the III.
+Council of School Attorneys (ICSA), and available at: www.iasb.com/law/vacancies.cfm.